Skip to Main Content

 Getting Started with Your Topic

 Thinking of a topic might be difficult.
 Try browsing one of the Indigenous news websites listed on the websites tab to get an idea of what topics are available if you are stuck.
 You can also scroll through your regular news outlets or social media: what is being talked about right now?
+Your topic must fit under one of the following general themes:

 Too big of a topic will quickly overwhelm you with sources.
 You may need to narrow down your topic.
 Think about what aspects of the topic are currently being discussed in the media.
 Maybe a politician recently made a comment that sparked a debate, maybe a new piece of evidence was revealed, or maybe new actions are being taken.